BINF3101-yohe/Lab7_genome_annotation_part2/README.md

 &ensp;

 # LQ 3
 How many coding sequences were removed during the filtering step?
+You will need to do some subtraction.

 &ensp;
 &ensp;